 Patient Satisfaction Surveys are unique from other types of satisfaction surveys because there is usually a large client base and that client base is frequently comprised of non-repeat customers.
-This creates both research design and survey design issues that must be considered.

 In regards to survey design, patient satisfaction surveys are often slightly more complicated due to the large number of contact points between a patient and their healthcare provider.
 It is important to address each of these facets to ensure quality remains consistent across the organization and the totality of the experience is a positive one.
 By focusing on the factors that would lead a patient to recommend a healthcare provider to others, a company will be able to isolate and identify what contact points and service elements are most critical to ensuring they receive positive “word of mouth.”